appsmithorg/appsmith-docs/website/docs/packages/reference/package.md

 # Module

-Modules in Appsmith are integral parts of a Package.
-A package is a collection of JS and Query Modules that can be distributed across instances, designed to provide consistent results across multiple applications within the same workspace.

-* Query Modules are reusable queries that encapsulate and reuse database queries across multiple applications.
-They support dynamic inputs to change query parameters based on user interactions.
-* JS Modules are reusable objects for JavaScript functions and objects.
-They promote code reusability and provide a standardized approach to data manipulation.

-This page provides information on the various properties and settings available within modules.
+This page provides information on all the module properties and settings available inside Packages.